 When babies are born in North Carolina, they get a heel prick to test for certain health conditions.
 This is called regular newborn screening.
-Early Check is a research study that offers two extra tests for fragile x syndrome and spinal muscular atrophy.
-These are rare but serious health conditions.
+Early Check is a research study that offers additional screening for a panel of rare but serious health conditions.

 Why should you join?

 Knowledge is power.
 Taking part in Early Check can help you know whether your baby has either of these health conditions.
 In the rare case that your baby has a condition, the sooner you know, the better.

 The tests are free and painless.
 The Early Check tests don't require any extra blood to be drawn from your baby.
 They use blood that is already taken through a standard heel prick after birth.
 You can sign up for Early Check online without a doctor.